 Interreg

-The various regions of Europe - be they urban, rural or coastal - have developed in different ways and therefore face different challenges.
-As such, an important goal of the EU is to even out the economic and social differences between the regions and countries and to ensure a good quality of life, solidarity and social cohesion in equal measure.
+Europe's regions - whether urban, rural or coastal - have developed differently and therefore face different challenges.
+It is therefore an important goal of the EU to balance out the economic and social differences between regions and countries and to ensure a good quality of life, solidarity and social cohesion in equal measure.

 Contact